 Q. Do all solar companies offer the same efficiency rate?

-No. Some solar companies install high-efficiency panels, while others install various panels with different efficiency levels.
+No. Some solar companies install high-efficiency panels, while others install panels with various efficiency levels.
 Investment in solar power stocks has become increasingly popular over the past decade, and that’s likely to boost the efficiency of solar panels in the future.

 Q. What is the efficiency rate of a solar panel system?

 The efficiency rate applies to the percentage of the sun’s rays the panel transforms into usable energy.
-Currently, an efficiency rate of around 22.5 percent is about as much as most panels provide.
+Currently, an efficiency rate of around 22.8 percent is about as much as most panels provide.
+Monocrystalline panels are thought to have the best efficiency rate compared with other types of solar cells.

 Q. Can I install a solar system on my own?

 Probably not, unless it’s for limited use, such as for an outdoor water pump.
 Solar panel installation in homes requires knowledge of wiring and electrical currents.
+Also, in order to receive tax rebates for having solar panels, professional installation is usually required.
 Plus, most community building codes require a licensed electrician to make the connections.

 Q. How do I know if my house is suitable for solar panels?